MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 MicroEJ Generic Pack
 --------------------

-Contrary to MicroEJ Architecture Specific Packs, MicroEJ Generic Packs are not dependent on a specific toolchain or MicroEJ Architecture.
+MicroEJ Generic Packs can be imported on top of any MicroEJ Architecture.

 They are classified using the following naming convention: